chaotianyi/initiumlab.com/source/_posts/20151119-The-First-PyCon-in-Hong-Kong-PyCon-HK-2015.md

 Besides, `grep` have other problems.
 A typical scenario is that you may want to investigation what happened at a particular time.
 Unfortunately, different software may generate logs with different time format.
 This stops you from checking correlated events.
 So it is ideal have a central storage for all your logs.
 You can also enrich the data there.
 Take IP address for example, those address can be converted into hostname and locations.

 Mr. Král later recommended the follow steps to use ELK for your logs: collect, parse, enrich, store, search, aggregate and visualise.
-ELK is a collection of opensource tools, namely, elasticsearch, logstash and kibana.
+ELK is a collection of open source tools, namely, elasticsearch, logstash and kibana.
 > - Logstash is mainly responsible for data injection pipeline.
 It has all the necessary utilities to collect, parse and enrich data.
 > - Elasticsearch have nice features to store, aggregate and search data.
 > - Kibana, the most impressive and technologically the most simple part, which is for visualisation.
 It communicate with elasticsearch and provide you with gorgeous charts and pictures.